 - A. Students are required to attend orientation at each clinical education setting that CU Radiologic Technology Program students attend to gain clinical training experience and is scheduled by the CU's clinical coordinator or designee with the clinical education setting's Education or HR department.
 The orientations are conducted prior to students scheduled for clinical training rotations.
 The orientations conducted by the clinical education setting personnel address policies and procedures relevant to that particular institution and address at a minimum, hazards relating to fire, electrical, chemical, emergency preparedness, medical emergencies, HIPAA, and Standard Precautions.
 Orientation outlines of exhibits, curriculum outlines, or printed list of students attended with date is copied and kept within each student's clinical file at Radiologic Technology campus. - B. The student may be asked to contact his/her physician regarding appropriate measures to be taken in the event of exposure to infectious and communicable disease in the Clinical Education Setting, when deemed advisable by the faculty. - C. Students in the Clinical Education Setting are expected to abide by the policies of the clinical affiliate in regard to illness. - D. Clinical Location - 1.
-All clinical facilities require that students be free of any communicable diseases and may require all employees, volunteers, students, and contract personnel at their facilities to receive certain immunizations/vaccinations regarding pandemics or policies, with no exemptions.
-(Please keep in mind that these policies are imposed by the hospitals/clinics; they are not a Cameron University or program mandate, and we are required to complete specific clinical time and have no alternative sites to use for some required competencies.). - 2.
+All clinical facilities require that students be free of any communicable diseases. - 2.
 Students in the clinical area will abide by the policies of the facility with regard to illness.
 The instructor should be notified if a student becomes ill, while on clinical duty. - 3.
 A student who incurs an injury or has an exposure due to contact with bloodborne pathogens, through body fluids, mucous membranes or infectious needle sticks, will contact their instructor immediately. - 4.
 Clinical agencies make available emergency medical care to students who become ill or are injured while in the clinical setting.
 The cost of such treatment is the responsibility of the student or faculty member. - 5.
 The Clinical Education Setting will make available emergency medical care to Cameron University students and faculty members who may be injured while at the hospital.
 The term "injury" includes physical injury and also injury due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or via infectious needle sticks.
 The cost of such treatment is the responsibility of the student or faculty member. - 6.
-Incident Reports at Clinical Education Settings must be filled out 24 hours post-injury, and student must notify the Clinical Education Setting's clinical preceptor and Radiologic Technology Clinical Coordinator.
+Incident Reports at Clinical Education Settings must be filled out 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
 (If copy of Clinical Education Setting Incident Report is put in student file, CU/ GPTC Incident Report is not necessary.) - 7.
-Students are required to maintain current records of immunizations/vaccinations, original PPD, Hepatitis B vaccine, other immunizations/ vaccines required by clinical education settings, and Healthcare Provider CPR throughout the 22-months of training.
+Students are required to maintain current records of vaccinations, original PPD, Hepatitis B vaccine, and CPR throughout the 22-months of training.
 It is the students' responsibility to submit copies of these records to program, to be kept in the students' file.
-If the students' immunizations/vaccinations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.
-Costs for immunizations, vaccinations, PPD, Hepatitis B vaccine, and CPR are the student's responsibility.
-Radiologic Technology may require Titers to prove immunity for MMR, Varicella, and Hepatitis B at some clinical sites.
+If the students' vaccinations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.
+Costs for immunizations, PPD, Hepatitis B vaccine, and CPR are the student's responsibility.
+Radiologic Technology may require Titers to prove immunity for MMR, Varicella, and Hepatitis B.

 NOTE: Noncompliance of proper documentation will result with the student being marked absent for clinical days missed, until records are brought up-to-date.